Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - Do not need to give permission to access browser history
 - Hide overlay when original chat box is collapsed

+v1.0.0.11 `14-Jan-2021`

+- Highlight the moderator
+- Able to change the background color of overlay and color of font
+- Able to adjust the opacity of super chat

 ## Screenshot

 _Chat overlay on Youtube Live Replay_